michoel-lab/FindrCausalNetworkInferenceOnYeast/README.md

 The scripts to run the analysis with Findr and to obtain binary causal networks for FDR thresholds given in [1].
-The scripts should be run in the order they are numbered, the shell script "run_all.sh"  can run them all but this may take a while.
+The scripts should be run in the order they are numbered, the shell script "run_all.sh"  can run them all, however this may take a while.
+Therefore we recommend to run them in order:
     - 1_select_strongest_cis_eqtls.py
     - 2_prepare_genotype_data.py
     - 3_reorder_expression_data.py